SanjeebLama/react-workspace/README.md

 2. Component:

 - Component describe a part of userinterface.
-- Types:
+- Two types of Component:
-  There are two React component:
+  Stateless Functional Component and
-  i.
-Stateless Functional Component and ii.
   Stateful Class Component

   Functional Component is simple function.
   Use this component as much as possible.